MicrosoftDocs/Hololens/hololens/hololens-FAQ.md

 [Back to list](#list)

-## I can't place holograms where I want to
+## I can't place holograms or see holograms that I previously placed

-Here are some things to try if you're having trouble placing holograms:
+If HoloLens can't map or load your space, it enters Limited mode and you won't be able to place holograms or see holograms that you've placed.
+Here are some things to try:

+- Make sure that there's enough light in your environment so HoloLens can see and map the space.
 - Stand between one and three meters from where you're trying to place the hologram.
 - Don't place holograms on black or reflective surfaces.
-- Make sure that you're in a well-lit room that does not have a lot of direct sunlight.
+- Make sure that you're connected to a Wi-Fi network.
+If you're not connected to Wi-Fi, HoloLens can't identify and load a known space.
 - Walk around the rooms so HoloLens can rescan your surroundings.
 To see what's already been scanned, air tap to reveal the mapping mesh graphic.
+- If you need to create a new space, connect to Wi-Fi, then restart your HoloLens.
+- To see if the correct space is active, or to manually load a space, go to **Settings** > **System** > **Spaces**.
+- If the correct space is loaded and you're still having problems, the space may be corrupt.
+To fix this issue, select the space, then select **Remove**.
+After you remove the space, HoloLens starts to map your surroundings and create a new space.

 [Back to list](#list)